Signs your liver is healing from Alcohol

 How to Heal Your Body

 Your organ will need to rest extensively for it to heal correctly.
 Each time you expose the organ to alcohol, it fights infection or is exposed to other damage-causing events, it must work overtime to do its job correctly.
 When this happens, the organ does not have ample time to rest and heal.
 With this in mind, it is crucial to reduce alcohol consumption drastically.
 If the alcohol-related liver disease develops, consider abstaining from all alcohol consumption for at least four to six weeks.
-If or when you start drinking again, keep your intake to a minimum to prevent additional organ damage.
+If or when you start drinking again, avoid binge drinking and keep your intake to a minimum to prevent additional organ damage.

 Some medications are processed through this vital organ.
 This means that consuming them could strain the organ.
 Rest will not be possible while these medications are in your system.
 Some of the medicines that should be avoided while detoxing from alcohol include Azathioprine, Phenytoin, and Acetaminophen.
 In addition, antibiotics like Amoxycillin and statins should be avoided.
 Non-steroidal anti-inflammatory drugs, called NSAIDs, should not be used.
 Even some herbal supplements can strain the organ and should be avoided.
 These include kava, black cohosh, and ma huang.
 Work with your doctor to find alternative medications.
 If you must take some of these medications or herbs, do not consume alcohol in conjunction with them.

 Because excessive fat around the liver will also strain the organ, you should do your part to maintain a healthy weight.
 Get plenty of exercise and rest days, and eat a healthy, low-fat diet.
 An optimal diet to promote healing includes whole foods, lean meat, seafood, beans, whole grains, and fresh produce.
 Avoid fatty cuts of meat and processed foods.
 The organ’s health depends on hydration, so ensure that you drink a good amount of water each day.